MEET OUR TEAM

 Tom grew up on a farm in Chester County, spending summers in Cecil County.
 After graduating from Wake Forest University, he settled in Cecil County, worked for the Sheriff’s Office and together with his wife Holly, raised 3 children in North East.
 Tom brings his enjoyment of biking to his work for the Cecil Land Trust.
 He organizes the annual Cycle for Cecil ride, which raises awareness about, and funds for, the preservation of farm land in the County.

-Charles has been a member of the Cecil Land Trust since 2011.
+Charles has been a member of the Cecil Land Trust since 2011 and has been vice-president for the past four years.
 He is the owner of Stoney Batter Farm in Colora, where he and his wife Deborah have lived for the past 26 years.
 The farm dates back to the early 1800s and was recently protected through the Cecil County PDR program.
 Charles and Deborah hope that through placing their farm under conservation easement, they will forever preserve the rural lifestyle that they have come to love.

 Bill has been with CLT since its inception.
 He is a dairy farmer in the Colora area.
 His family farms are under easement with CLT, MET and MALPF.
 He has been active in politics and conservation projects.
 He enjoys reading and minor mountain climbing.
 “CLT started with the creation of Maryland’s Rural Legacy Program.
 The Fair Hill Rural Legacy Area seemed to be a real opportunity to fund land preservation in Cecil County so I signed up to help.”